tagnja/blog/source/draft/java-basic-io-deep.md

 ### What does Reader actually do?

-Read one character or some characters into char array.
+Read one character to return or read some characters into char array from somewhere, e.g char array, file, pipe.

 ### Reader Types